ginstrom/paladin-novel/chapters/22_house-divided.md

 "So you left?"

-"We were expelled.
-Branded as traitors to the order and enemies of the crown."
+"We were expelled—branded as traitors to the order and enemies of the crown."
 Sir Marcus's laugh was harsh.
 "Funny thing is, they were right.
 We are traitors—to a system that deserves to burn."

 Thorek stepped forward, studying the knights with professional interest.
 "How many more like you?"